itsMapleLeaf/remix-electron/README.md

 ## Using Electron APIs

-Importing `"electron"` directly in route files results in Electron trying to get bundled and called in the main process.
+Importing `"electron"` directly in route files results in Electron trying to get bundled and called in the renderer process.

 To circumvent this, I created an `electron.server.js` file, which re-exports from `electron`.
 The `.server.js` suffix tells Remix to only load it in the main process.